Blog

 • Affordable devices that democratize access

-Classroom technologies are not only improving current learning; they are preparing students for a labor future that will be radically different.
+Technologies in the classroom are not only improving current learning; They are preparing students for a future of work that will be radically different.

 • Deep digital literacy